Advertisement

 The National Osteoporosis Foundation, on the other hand, recommends screening for all cisgender women 65 years and older as well as cisgender men 70 and older, plus younger adults with certain risk factors.

-Guidelines specific to gender-diverse people also differ across various medical organizations:
+Guidelines specific to gender-diverse people also differ across various medical organizations.

 UCSF’s Transgender Care and Treatment guidelines suggest that all transgender individuals get bone density screening starting at age 65, or as early as age 50, depending on one’s risk factors.
-They also suggest screening in anyone who has had a gonadectomy and has gone at least five years without hormone therapy.
+They also suggest screening for anyone who has had a gonadectomy and has gone at least five years without hormone therapy.

 The International Society for Clinical Densitometry recommends baseline bone density screening for any transgender individual who: